reidst/VanillaSwirl/README.md

 `#minecraft:tick` function tags.

 ## Notes
-This project was made in a few afternoons by a stubborn Minecrafter who wanted to host a small server network and refused to install server-side mods.
+This project was made by a stubborn Minecrafter who wanted to host a small server network and refused to install server-side mods.
 That is to say, this is a personal project with personal goals.
 Don't expect me to respond to issues or pull requests with any urgency (but if you wish to fork the project and continue it yourself, please feel free to do so).